 Define and explain authenticity and interactivity and their importance for ISE;

-Preleminary schedule: Classes will take place on Friday morning 9 – 12 from September 6 – December 3, 2021.
-Room schedule will follow if applicable.
+Preliminary schedule: Classes will take place on Friday morning 9 – 12 from September 9 – November 25, 2022; Friday afternoons should be kept available for visits and group work.
+Room schedule will follow.

 The assessment of the course will be through individual and group assignments, including reports and presentations.

-You can apply for this course through this application form.
+Please apply for this course through this registration form.
+You also need to register via uSis.

 For any information regarding this course or the SCS specialisation in general you can contact our department through: email@example.com.